2017 Stanley Cup playoffs: (M2) Pittsburgh Penguins vs. (M3) Columbus Blue Jackets

-Western Conference First Round
+Western Conference first round

 (C1) Chicago Blackhawks vs. (WC2) Nashville Predators

 The Chicago Blackhawks finished first in the Central Division earning 109 points.
 The Nashville Predators finished as the Western Conference's second wild-card, earning 94 points.
 This was the third playoff meeting between these teams with Chicago winning both previous series.
-They last met in the 2015 Western Conference First Round, which Chicago won in six games.
+They last met in the 2015 Western Conference first round, which Chicago won in six games.
 Chicago won four of the five games in this year's regular season series.

-The Predators defeated the Blackhawks in a four-game sweep; this was the first time in NHL playoff history that an eighth-seeded team swept a playoff series against the top seed in their conference.
+The Predators defeated the Blackhawks in a four-game sweep; this was the first time since 1993 that an eighth-seeded team swept a playoff series against the top seed in their conference.
 Viktor Arvidsson scored the only goal in game one as the Predators shut out the Blackhawks, stopping all 29 shots they faced.
 The Blackhawks remained scoreless after game two, instead being outscored 5–0 with Pekka Rinne not only stopping all 30 shots he faced, but also providing two assists.
 Chicago finally scored a goal in game three and they maintained a two-goal lead throughout the second period, but in the third period, Filip Forsberg scored twice for Nashville to tie the game and send it to overtime.
 In overtime, Nashville forward Kevin Fiala skated around Chicago goalie Corey Crawford and put the puck past the Chicago netminder to complete the comeback in a 3–2 victory giving them their first 3–0 series lead.
 In game four, Roman Josi scored twice in a 4–1 victory and Rinne made 30 saves for the Predators, who swept a playoff opponent for the first time in franchise history.